yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_cpuidle.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX', 'J722S')

-    The A53 cores on |__PART_FAMILY_DEVICE_NAMES__| currently support only the Wait for Interrupt (WFI) C-state.
-This state gets enabled by default in the CPUIdle driver without requiring any additional DT configuration.

     .. rubric:: Standby Mode

     On |__PART_FAMILY_DEVICE_NAMES__| platforms, "Standby" mode is implemented through the Linux CPUIdle